BLIPs: Bayesian Learned Interatomic Potentials: Introduction

-To overcome these limitations, we introduce \textbf{\emph{Bayesian Learned Interatomic Potentials (BLIPs)}}, a general variational Bayesian method that is scalable, accurate, and provides principled, well-calibrated uncertainty estimates for MLIPs.
-BLIP can be applied both when training or fine-tuning pretrained machine learning interatomic potentials.
+To overcome these limitations, we introduce \textbf{\emph{Bayesian Learned Interatomic Potentials (BLIPs)}}, a general variational Bayesian method that is scalable, accurate, and provides principled, well-calibrated uncertainty estimates for MLIPs {(see Figure \ref{fig:figure_1})}.
+BLIP can be applied both when training and fine-tuning pretrained machine learning interatomic potentials.
 It builds on an adaptive version of Variational Dropout~\citep{kingma2015variational}, where the MPNNs' weights are stochastically perturbed depending on the network's input data.
 BLIP does not depend on the chosen MPNN architecture and seamlessly integrates with a vast family of invariant and equivariant models.
-Importantly, our approach adds minimal computational overhead compared to deterministic models in both training and predictive inference, while providing well-calibrated uncertainties and improvement in predictive accuracy.
+Importantly, our approach adds minimal computational overhead compared to deterministic models in both training and predictive inference.
 We evaluate our approach on various simulation-based chemistry tasks, focusing on small and large-scale systems.
-In both domains, we show that training with BLIP not only improves predictive performance but also produces meaningful uncertainty estimates.
-Furthermore, we demonstrate that fine-tuning a single pretrained MLIP with BLIP not only consistently improves predictive performance but also outperforms an ensemble of fine-tuned models, while simultaneously providing reliable uncertainty estimates.
-The code accompanying this work is available at \url{https://github.com/dario-coscia/blip}.
+In both domains, we show that training with BLIP not only enhances predictive performance but also produces meaningful uncertainty estimates.
+Furthermore, we demonstrate that fine-tuning a single pretrained MLIP with BLIP consistently improves predictive performance over single and ensemble models finetuning, while simultaneously providing good uncertainty estimates.